ErikVerheul/OneBacklog/documentation.md

     },
     teamCalendar: []

 The default team is "not assigned yet".
-A user can be member of one team only at the time.
+A user can be member of one team only at the time.<br>

 The store holds an object with the data of the current user.
-This object is initialised with the \_session data. email, myTeam, currentDb, myDatabases and myProductViewFilterSettings are updated when otherUserData and config are read
+This object is initialised with the \_session data.<br>
+email, myTeam, currentDb, myDatabases and myProductViewFilterSettings are updated when otherUserData and config are read.

     state.userData = {
         user: res.data.name, // when loading the session